tamermaarouf/alx-low_level_programming/README.md

 * What are the gcc flags -Wall -Werror -pedantic -Wextra -std=gnu89
 * What are header files and how to to use them with #include

+# 0x07.
+C - Even more pointers, arrays and strings